Myomo (NYSEAMERICAN:MYO) Upgraded at Zacks Investment Research

-Myomo (NYSEAMERICAN:MYO – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Wednesday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Myomo (NYSEAMERICAN:MYO – Get Rating) from a sell rating to a hold rating in a research report released on Tuesday, Zacks.com reports.

 According to Zacks, “Myomo, Inc. is a commercial stage medical robotics company.
 It offers expanded mobility which suffering from neurological disorders and upper limb paralysis.
 The company develops and markets the MyoPro(R) product line of lightweight, non-invasive, powered arm braces to restore function in the paralyzed or weakened arms and hands of individuals.
 Myomo, Inc. is headquartered in Cambridge,Massachusetts. “

-Other analysts have also issued research reports about the company.
-Colliers Securities reaffirmed a “buy” rating on shares of Myomo in a research note on Tuesday, March 22nd.
-Alliance Global Partners cut their target price on Myomo from $34.00 to $19.00 in a research note on Thursday, March 10th.
+A number of other equities analysts also recently weighed in on the stock.
+Colliers Securities reissued a buy rating on shares of Myomo in a research note on Tuesday, March 22nd.
+Alliance Global Partners lowered their target price on shares of Myomo from $34.00 to $19.00 in a research note on Thursday, March 10th.

-Myomo (NYSEAMERICAN:MYO – Get Rating) last issued its quarterly earnings data on Wednesday, March 9th.
-The company reported ($0.52) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.49) by ($0.03).
-Myomo had a negative return on equity of 71.00% and a negative net margin of 74.85%.
-As a group, research analysts forecast that Myomo will post -1.58 EPS for the current fiscal year.
+Myomo (NYSEAMERICAN:MYO – Get Rating) last released its quarterly earnings results on Wednesday, March 9th.
+The company reported ($0.52) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.49) by ($0.03).
+Myomo had a negative net margin of 74.85% and a negative return on equity of 71.00%.
+On average, equities analysts expect that Myomo will post -1.58 earnings per share for the current year.

-Large investors have recently added to or reduced their stakes in the company.
-Wells Fargo & Company MN boosted its stake in shares of Myomo by 326.4% during the second quarter.
-Wells Fargo & Company MN now owns 5,232 shares of the company’s stock valued at $56,000 after purchasing an additional 4,005 shares during the period.
-Hsbc Holdings PLC purchased a new stake in shares of Myomo during the third quarter valued at approximately $122,000.
-Northern Trust Corp boosted its stake in shares of Myomo by 17.9% during the fourth quarter.
-Northern Trust Corp now owns 11,788 shares of the company’s stock valued at $81,000 after purchasing an additional 1,786 shares during the period.
-Dimensional Fund Advisors LP boosted its stake in shares of Myomo by 67.8% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 18,121 shares of the company’s stock valued at $124,000 after purchasing an additional 7,320 shares during the period.
-Finally, Geode Capital Management LLC raised its holdings in shares of Myomo by 4.2% during the third quarter.
-Geode Capital Management LLC now owns 44,358 shares of the company’s stock valued at $527,000 after acquiring an additional 1,800 shares in the last quarter.
-39.93% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently bought and sold shares of MYO.
+Wells Fargo & Company MN grew its holdings in Myomo by 326.4% in the second quarter.
+Wells Fargo & Company MN now owns 5,232 shares of the company’s stock worth $56,000 after purchasing an additional 4,005 shares during the period.
+Northern Trust Corp grew its holdings in Myomo by 17.9% in the fourth quarter.
+Northern Trust Corp now owns 11,788 shares of the company’s stock worth $81,000 after purchasing an additional 1,786 shares during the period.
+Hsbc Holdings PLC acquired a new stake in Myomo in the third quarter worth $122,000.
+Dimensional Fund Advisors LP grew its holdings in shares of Myomo by 67.8% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 18,121 shares of the company’s stock valued at $124,000 after buying an additional 7,320 shares during the last quarter.
+Finally, Geode Capital Management LLC grew its holdings in shares of Myomo by 4.2% during the third quarter.
+Geode Capital Management LLC now owns 44,358 shares of the company’s stock valued at $527,000 after buying an additional 1,800 shares during the last quarter.
+Institutional investors and hedge funds own 39.93% of the company’s stock.

 Myomo Company Profile (Get Rating)